zowe/docs-site/docs/user-guide/configure-certificates.md

 Clients do not always need certificates when they are communicating with servers, but sometimes client certificates can be used wherein the server verifies authenticity of the client similar to how the client verifies authenticity for the server.
 When client certificates are unique to a client, the certificate can be used as a form of authentication to provide convenient yet secure login.

 ### Self-signed certificates
-A self-signed certificate is one that is not signed by a CA at all – not private or public.
+A self-signed certificate is one that is not signed by a CA at all – neither private nor public.
 In this case, the certificate is signed with its own private key, instead of requesting verification from a public or a private CA. It means that there is no chain of trust to guarantee that the host with this certificate is the one you wanted to communicate with.
 Note that these certificates are not secure against other hosts masquerading as the one you want to access.
 As such, it is highly recommended that certificates be verified against the truststore for production environments.

 ## Certificate verification
 When you configure Zowe, it is necessary to decide whether Zowe verifies certificates against its truststore.